 Yes, it matters.
-The first sample is to be taken after the operation’s start date but prior to use of the water and the second sample is
+The first sample is to be taken after the operation’s start date but prior to use of the

 A composite water sample is ONE sample which is made by combining water samples from two or more sources/uses/locations.
 For example,

 Yes it matters.
 Final rinse water must be taken from the final rinse equipment: this will determine if the rinse equipment

 Does documentation need to be obtained proving that the laboratory used for water testing uses appropriate sampling and testing methods to perform analyses in accordance with the applicable requirements of ISO/IEC 17025 standards?

 No. The CanadaGAP manual [in various sections such as 15.1 (Water Assessment)] does not require the operation to obtain a record to

 It depends on their water uses and what is being done to the water.
 If water is used for a final

 In Canada, municipal water is assumed to be potable.
 The glossary definition of “potable water” according to the CanadaGAP Food Safety